 Date Written: October 12, 2016

 In the past few years, the Trans-Pacific Partnership has garnered considerable media, policy and scholarly attention.
 Rarely analyzed and only occasionally mentioned is the Regional Comprehensive Economic Partnership (RCEP).
-This Agreement is currently being negotiated among Australia, China, India, Japan, New Zealand, South Korea and the 10-member Association of Southeast Asian Nations (ASEAN).
-Launched in November 2012 under the ASEAN 6 framework, the RCEP negotiations build on past trade and non-trade discussions between ASEAN and its six major Asia-Pacific neighbors.
+This agreement is currently being negotiated between Australia, China, India, Japan, New Zealand, South Korea and the 10 members of the Association of Southeast Asian Nations (ASEAN).
+Launched in November 2012 under the ASEAN 6 framework, the RCEP negotiations built on past trade and non-trade discussions between ASEAN and its six major Asia-Pacific neighbors.

-This article examines the RCEP, with a focus on the intellectual property norms that the partnership agreement seeks to develop.
-The first half of the article focuses on the RCEP as a mega-regional agreement.
-It begins by briefly discussing the partnership’s historical origins.
-It then explores three possible scenarios in which the Agreement will help shape trade and intellectual property norms in the Asia-Pacific region.
-Specifically, the article examines the scenarios in which the Agreement will function as a rival pact, a building block, or an alternative path.
+This article examines the RCEP with a focus on the intellectual property norms that it seeks to develop.
+The first half of the article focuses on the partnership as a mega-regional agreement.
+It begins by briefly discussing the agreement's historical origins.
+It then explores three possible scenarios in which the RCEP Agreement will help shape trade and intellectual property norms in the Asia-Pacific region.
+Specifically, the article evaluates the scenarios in which the agreement will function as a rival pact, a building block and an alternative path.

 Suggested Citation: Suggested Citation